$\tau$-tilting finite algebras, bricks and $g$-vectors: Abstract

 \section{Abstract}

-The class of support $\tau$-tilting modules was introduced recently by Adachi-Iyama-Reiten so as to provide a completion of the class of tilting modules from the point of view of mutations.
-In this article we study $\tau$-tilting finite algebras, \ie algebras with finitely many isomorphism classes of indecomposable $\tau$-rigid modules.
-We show that a finite dimensional algebra $A$ is $\tau$-tilting finite if and only if every torsion class in $\mod A$ is functorially finite.
-We also study combinatorial properties of $g$-vectors associated with $\tau$-tilting modules.
-Given a finite dimensional algebra $A$ with $n$ simple modules we construct an $(n-1)$-dimensional simplicial complex $\Delta(A)$ whose maximal faces are in bijection with the isomorphism classes of basic support $\tau$-tilting $A$-modules.
-We show that $\Delta(A)$ can be realized in the Grothendieck group of $\mod A$ using $g$-vectors.
-We show that if $A$ is a $\tau$-tilting finite algebra, then the geometric realization of $\Delta(A)$ is homeomorphic to an $(n-1)$-dimensional sphere.
+The class of support $\tau$-tilting modules was introduced to provide a completion of the class of tilting modules from the point of view of mutations.
+In this article we study $\tau$-tilting finite algebras, i.e. finite dimensional algebras $A$ with finitely many isomorphism classes of indecomposable $\tau$-rigid modules.
+We show that $A$ is $\tau$-tilting finite if and only if every torsion class in $\mod A$ is functorially finite.
+We observe that cones generated by $g$-vectors of indecomposable direct summands of each support $\tau$-tilting module form a simplicial complex $\Delta(A)$.
+We show that if $A$ is $\tau$-tilting finite, then $\Delta(A)$ is homeomorphic to an $(n-1)$-dimensional sphere, and moreover the partial order on support $\tau$-tilting modules can be recovered from the geometry of $\Delta(A)$.
+Finally we give a bijection between indecomposable $\tau$-rigid $A$-modules and bricks of $A$ satisfying a certain finiteness condition, which is automatic for $\tau$-tilting finite algebras.